-Whether you’re waiting around on a long layover or dealing with delays and cancellations, hanging in the airport is honestly a drag.
-And though you could easily spend hours just scrolling through Instagram and stalking your ex on social media, there are definitely better ways to pass time while waiting at the airport—you just need to be a little creative.
+Whether you’re hanging around on a long layover or dealing with delays and cancellations, waiting at the airport is honestly a drag.
+And though you could easily spend hours just scrolling through Instagram and stalking your ex on social media, there are definitely better ways to fill the hours while waiting at the airport — you just need to be a little creative.

-Check out a few of our best ideas on what to do at the airport—from getting in your steps to brushing up on your language skills—if you’re there longer than expected.
+Check out a few of our best ideas on how to pass time at the airport — from getting in your steps to brushing up on your language skills — if you’re there longer than expected.

 Still need to nail down a few more plans for the trip?
 Now is the time.
 Research the best ways to get around, arrange your airport transportation, mark the tastiest food in town, and buy tickets and passes to any attractions you’re planning to see.
 Organize your time and money now so you’ll be extra prepared when you finally land.